 One of the least useful measures of quality is forecast accuracy.
 For example, in Vancouver, Canada, clouds are observed 327 days per year, on average.
 If I forecast clouds every day of the year, then my accuracy (= number of correct forecasts / total number of forecasts) will be 327/365 = 90% on the average.
 Although this accuracy is quite high, it shows no skill.
-To be skillful, I must beat climatology to successfully forecast which days will be cloudless.
+To be skillful, I must beat climatology in successfully forecasting the cloudless days.